 You’ll find all of the content that is assigned to the channel listed in the Content tab, where you can also view the content details: thumbnail, name, type of content, its creation date, the contributor who uploaded the content, and finally its status (published or unpublished).
 By clicking on the content’s name, you will access its page to view its details and edit it.

-If you need to edit or unassign a piece of content from the channel, click the ellipsis icon on the right side of the content row in the table listing the content, then select the corresponding option.
+If you need to edit or unassign a piece of content from the channel, click the ellipsis icon at the end of the content row in the table listing the content, then select the corresponding option.

 You can filter the content of the table by clicking on the filter icon on top of the table to see the complete filter list and to make your selection.
 Filters are applied in real-time.
 If you need to look for specific content, use the free text search area near the filter icon.

 To publish the channel and make it visible to users, use the publishing bar at the bottom of the Properties tab, or press the corresponding checkmark icon in the Published column on the channels management page.
 Once finished configuring your channel and assigning content to it in the Properties and Content tabs, save your changes by selecting the corresponding button at the bottom of the Properties tab.

 Self-Enrolling into Courses from Channels

 If users can self-enroll in some courses, and those courses are published in channels, they will be able to see them even if they are not enrolled.
 In order to see those courses, enable the Show courses where users can self-enroll in channels setting in the Channels tab of the platform Advanced Settings menu.
 When this option is enabled, learners can filter the courses included in channels using the Show only courses in which I'm not enrolled filter in the Enrollment Status filter area.
 When this option is disabled, that filter is not visible.

 Learners can self-enroll into courses from channels only if:

 - the course enrollment policy is set to free